 Top Down Communication Purpose

-Bottom-Up Communication
+2. Bottom-Up Communication (employee-to-leader)

 Bottom-up communication is an open door for employees to voice their concerns, ideas, feedback, and opinions.
 Instead of just being passive recipients of information, employees actively contribute to the organization’s narrative.
 This form of communication is designed to be democratic, valuing each individual’s perspective, irrespective of their position in the corporate hierarchy.